Next.js Internationalization Simplified

 }

 Each page will have these lang properties, which are inside the lang route, and you can now render the content from the dictionary according to the locale.
 The client components can then render the content according to the locale by passing this resolved dictionary to them.
-If the client component is located far from the lang
+If the client component is located far from the lang path, we can create a context that accepts the resolved dictionary and passes it to all of its child components.
+This context can then be used from the useDictionary hook.

 "use client";

-import { Dictionary } from "@/lib/dictionaries";
+import type { Dict } from "@/lib/i18n";

 import { createContext, PropsWithChildren, useContext } from "react";

-export function ClientDictionary({
+export function ClientDictionaryProvider({

 children,